python-pillow/Pillow/docs/handbook/image-file-formats.rst

 .. note::

-    Support for animated WebP files will only be enabled if the system webp library was built with webpmux support.
-You can check webpmux support at runtime by inspecting the `_webp.HAVE_WEBPMUX` module flag.
+    Support for animated WebP files will only be enabled if the system webp library is v0.5.0 or later.
+You can check webp animation support at runtime by inspecting the `_webp.HAVE_WEBPANIM` module flag.

 When calling :py:meth:`~PIL.Image.Image.save`, the following options are available when the save_all argument is present and true.